 -

 Take a portion of dough and flatten it into a rectangle on parchment paper.
-Place a sausage of date paste in the center.
+Place a roll of date paste in the center.

 -

-Fold the dough over to enclose the stuffing and roll lightly to obtain a long sausage.
+Fold the dough over to enclose the filling and roll lightly to form a long roll.

 -

-Use the baking paper to gently flatten the sausage with your hands, then cut it into diamonds (or a rectangle to simplify).
+Use the parchment paper to gently flatten the sausage with your hands, then cut it into diamonds (or rectangles to simplify).

 -

-Continue in this way with the rest of the dough and the filling.
+Continue in this way with the rest of the dough and filling.

 -